SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 >
 > 10.7.4 Proportion of the population who are refugees, by country of origin

-This target is interpreted to cover research about ensuring safe, responsible and financially sustainable migration and mobility of people.
+This target is interpreted to cover research about ensuring safe, responsible and regular migration and mobility of people.

 ```py
 TS=